Man with back turned looking out window at mountains behind bathroom counter.

 3 Easy DIY Homemade Men’s Deodorant Recipes

-The great thing about the below recipes is that they’re excellent, just as they are, and you can customize and tailor them as needed.
-You could add beeswax, more or less oil, additional essential oil scents, and more.
-Perhaps you want to also use a touch of sweet almond, jojoba oil, or cocoa butter?
+Perhaps you also want to use a touch of sweet almond, jojoba oil, or cocoa butter?
 Perhaps sandalwood?
 Anything’s possible, which is why homemade recipes are superior.
 No toxic chemicals, no alcohol, just exactly what you want to include in your own creation.

 Recipe #1: Citrus Blast